-Matt Lock is an American artist creating vibrant, otherworldly art depicted with sketchy yet detailed linework and vibrant colours.
-Or as he calls it, “morbid sci-fi, post-apocalyptic mutations.”
-Indeed, when you look at a work by Matt, your eyes are immediately drawn into the broken down, yet oddly familiar worlds he creates – Filled with slackers, mutants, and other beings living, partying, and getting up to mischief in otherworldly landscapes.
-As you take in each and every intricately depicted detail.
+When you look at a work by Matt, you are immediately drawn into the broken down, yet oddly familiar worlds he creates – Filled with slackers, mutants, mercenaries, and other beings.
+Living, partying, and getting up to mischief in otherworldly landscapes and cities.
+As your eyes take in each and every intricately depicted detail.
+With Matt’s works existing as stand alone images, and also as part of some ever unfolding, world spanning, time hopping narrative.
+As if you are seeing anthropological sketches and ephemera bought back from another dimension in real time.

 Born in the early 1980s, and raised by evangelical Christians.
 Matt was inspired as a kid by toys, packaging art, the practical effects seen in films from the 1970s to 1990s, and the dinosaur art of Mark “Crash” McCreery.
 Going on to fall in love with everything heavy metal and underground in his teens and 20s; as he slowly drifted away from religion.